maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 How likely is it that the result is just about to be returned?

-If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.
+If a network connection is open for an extended period not only does it have more time to fail, but it is consuming resources and could block potentially successful calls.

 Use observability tools to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

 ### Retry

-It is possible that an operation is hanging due to a transient failure and that retrying the call could be successful.
+It is possible that an operation failed due to a transient issue and that retrying the call could be successful.

 Some complications to be aware of
-- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
+- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must mitigate this, for example by adding a request identifier and de-duplicating on the server-side
 - **Ordering** - Out-of-order messages can cause updates to be applied incorrectly, we can timestamps or versions to help us here
-- **Retry Storm** - Frequent retries can make it hard for a system to recover
+- **Retry Storm** - If many requests are cancelled at the same time then retrying at fixed intervals can make it hard for a system to recover

 ### Cancel

 Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

-Isolated functionality can be switched off using bulkheads and circuit breakers.
+A bulkhead is a pattern that does exactly that, the system is designed such that isolated functionality can be switched of in the event of failure.
+This could be a manual process with feature toggle or automated with circuit breakers.

+Circuit breakers switch off functionality on given error conditions and intermittently let traffic through to test if service can be resumed.
 This protects downstream resources and also allows the application to continue processing other potentially successful operations.
-Traffic can be intermittently let through to test if service can be resumed.

 ## Preventing Failure

 There are some patterns we can use to attempt to reduce the chance of encountering a failure.
 However, we must be aware of the trade-offs.

 ### Isolation